wazo-platform/euc-plugins-js-sdk/documentation/docs/deeplink/deeplink.md

 For instance, you can access:
 - the conference list with `wazo://phonebook/conferences`
 - the meetings page with `wazo://meetings`
-On your first attempt, you will be prompted to allow access to Electron.
+On your first attempt, you will be prompted to allow access to the application.

 Following your approval, you will land on the page directly.